 The mission of the San Diego Financial Literacy Center is to educate and empower individuals and families to make sound financial decisions and develop positive personal finance habits for life.

 By providing educational opportunities and financial guidance to help individuals and families become financially fit, the San Diego Financial Literacy Center will be providing an invaluable service to the San Diego community.

 The key to success for the SDFLC is the collaboration with community, corporate, military, and educational partners throughout San Diego.
 Financial literacy affects us all, and by developing strong strategic partnership that focus on providing real, relevant, and topical financial education in a culturally competent manner, the SDFLC will have a lasting impact on the community at large.

 The SDFLC currently tracks constituents via survey, quarterly contacts, and regular touch points to ensure curriculum and education outreach.
-The development of a mobile app is part of the strategic planning for 2017.
 Combined with a strong sustainable messaging and awareness campaign, the SDFLC plans to bring life-long change to our constituents.
 Helping people increase assets, decrease debt, and increase their credit score are just some of the goals that the SDFLC hopes to achieve this year and beyond.

-Here is what we have learned from our respondents through the first quarter:
+Here is what we have learned from our respondents through 2018:

 • 4.78% showed a moderate risk when it came to financial knowledge